Introduction

 Penalties for Illegal Truck Modifications

-States that have banned the Carolina Squat and similar modifications have implemented penalties to discourage these alterations.
+States that have banned the Carolina Squat truck and similar modifications have implemented penalties to discourage these alterations.
 Here’s a breakdown of the penalties in different states:

 State | First Offense | Second Offense | Third Offense |